27 Must-Know New Grad Nurse Do's and Don'ts

 Who are the actual decision-makers on your unit?

-Learn this and keep that in mind because that will probably change your interaction.
+Learn this and keep that in mind because it’ll probably change your interactions.

 Let me say this again DO NOT make your boss look bad.